Doris Lessing: Move to London; political views

-After the divorce, Doris's interest was drawn to the community around the Left Book Club, an organisation she had joined the year before.
+After the divorce, Lessing's interest was drawn to the community around the Left Book Club, an organisation she had joined the year before.
 It was here that she met her future second husband, Gottfried Lessing.
 They married shortly after she joined the group, and had a child together (Peter, 1946–2013), before they divorced in 1949.
 She did not marry again.
 Lessing also had a love affair with RAF serviceman John Whitehorn (brother of journalist Katharine Whitehorn), who was stationed in Southern Rhodesia, and wrote him ninety letters between 1943 and 1949.

-Lessing moved to London in 1949 with her younger son, Peter, to pursue her writing career and socialist beliefs, but left the two older children with their father Frank Wisdom.
+Lessing moved to London in 1949 with her younger son, Peter, to pursue her writing career and socialist beliefs, but left the two older children with their father, Frank Wisdom.
 She later said that at the time she saw no choice: "For a long time I felt I had done a very brave thing.
 There is nothing more boring for an intelligent woman than to spend endless amounts of time with small children.
 I felt I wasn't the best person to bring them up.
 I would have ended up an alcoholic or a frustrated intellectual like my mother."

 As well as campaigning against nuclear arms, she was an active opponent of apartheid, which led her to being banned from South Africa and Rhodesia in 1956 for many years.
 In the same year, following the Soviet invasion of Hungary, she left the Communist Party of Great Britain.
 In the 1980s, when Lessing was vocal in her opposition to Soviet actions in Afghanistan, she gave her views on feminism, communism and science fiction in an interview with The New York Times.

 On 21 August 2015, a five-volume secret file on Lessing, built up by both MI5 and MI6, was made public and placed in The National Archives.
 The file, which contains documents that are redacted in parts, shows Lessing was under surveillance by MI5 and MI6 for around twenty years, from the early 1940s onwards.
 Her associations with communist organisations and political activism were reported to be the reasons for the surveillance of Lessing.

 Disaffected, and turning away from Marxist political philosophy, Lessing became increasingly absorbed with mystical and spiritual matters, devoting herself especially to the Sufi tradition.